m4sterbunny/NewPortfolio/source/pages/portfolio.rst

      - As I was already aboard assisting with article creation and case studies, I also reviewed the web content for their relaunch
      - `filespin.io <https://filespin.io/>`_
    * - Ultron
-     - I started as the editor for the lite paper, I went onto write their white paper (as per the Authoring section).
+     - I started as the editor for the lite paper, and I went on to write their white paper (as per the Authoring section).
      - `Ultron Foundation <https://ultron.foundation/>`_
    * - Blockless Network
      - I started as the editor for the Blockless white paper and went on to author the first draft of the yellow paper and to edit various aspects of the brand's copy.
      - `Blockless Network <https://blockless.network/>`_
    * - SWIAT
      - SWIAT serves the Capital Banking system: a system that is desperate to invest and utilise crypto, but is firmly lodged in older tech.
-The creative minds at SWIAT came up with a way to hack an atomic swap on chain facilitated by the SWIFT system.
+The creative minds at SWIAT came up with a way to hack an atomic swap onchain facilitated by the SWIFT system.
 They needed an editor for the paper.
      - `PDF of the paper <https://www.swiat.io/media/swiat_cycros_whitepaper.pdf>`_

 With a Ph.D. in Biology and an undergraduate degree in parasitology, I guess it is no surprise that Daniel from `Parasites without Borders <http://parasiteswithoutborders.com/books/>`_ reached out to ask me to edit in the medical field.

 This book_ edit of Parasitic Diseases was a very interesting gig.
 It required that I recruit and manage a linguist for a pronunciation guide and assist Daniel with the clinical appendix (a new item for Edition 7 of this text).
 Also, I took on responsibility for indexing; this required that I identify and consolidate duplicates.
 When we quite literally ground InDesign's indexing option to a halt, I identified an alternative that consumed the PDF.
 Despite being a supported, paid-for option, it did not provide all the functionality we required.
-I recruited someone with python skills to customize a couple of scripts for us to provide the outcome we needed -- all in all, a great experience.
+I recruited someone with Python skills to customize a couple of scripts for us to provide the outcome we needed -- all in all, a great experience.

 I am the editor for several Ph.D.s and papers in the Biology sphere.
 This is where I cut my editorial teeth before I became focused on technical writing -- for example, this paper_ in pharmacology.